tavsec/gin-healthcheck/README.md

     "github.com/gin-gonic/gin"
     healthcheck "github.com/tavsec/gin-healthcheck"
     "github.com/tavsec/gin-healthcheck/checks"
+    "github.com/tavsec/gin-healthcheck/config"
 )

 func main() {
     r := gin.Default()

-    healthcheck.New(r, healthcheck.DefaultConfig(), []checks.Check{})
+    healthcheck.New(r, config.DefaultConfig(), []checks.Check{})

     r.Run()
 }
 ```

 This will add the healthcheck endpoint to the default path, which is `/healthz`.
 The path can be customized
-using `healthcheck.Config` structure.
+using `config.Config` structure.
 In the example above, no specific checks will be included, only API availability.

 ## Health checks